-Beam strength.
+Beam strength Also known as column strength.
 Refers to how well the material is able to support itself and remain flat and straight during the printing process.

 Butt cut Cut flush to one another, with no extra area between.
 This cut does not extend through the liner.
 Butt cut labels may or may not have an edge matrix removed.